 This page discusses the options you have to control how your Cloud Storage objects are cached.
 This page focuses on the Cloud Storage built-in cache and Cloud CDN, but Cloud Storage is also compatible with third-party CDNs.

 When a Cloud Storage object is cached, copies of the object are stored in a Google or internet cache so your object can be served faster in future requests.
 While caching can improve performance, you also risk serving stale content if you make updates to your object but a cache continues to serve the earlier version of the object.

 Built-in caching for Cloud Storage

-Cloud Storage behaves like a Content Delivery Network (CDN) with no work on your part because publicly readable objects are cached in the Cloud Storage network by default.
+Cloud Storage behaves like a Content Delivery Network (CDN) with no work on your part, because publicly readable objects are typically cached in the Cloud Storage network by default.

-If you revoke public access to an object, the object may still be accessible
+not publicly readable.
+Additionally, if you revoke public access to an object,

 To set the

 When there's an organization-level IAM Deny policy that